Valkyrie Continues After Testing Mishap

 Key Takeaways:

-• The Cobalt Co50 Valkyrie, a $635,000 V-tail, canard-style aircraft, is intended for certification under the homebuilt/experimental category with minimal buyer involvement.
+• The Cobalt Co50 Valkyrie is a $635,000, V-tail, canard-style aircraft planned for certification under the homebuilt/experimental category, with the company currently focused on production despite the setback.

 See a mistake?
 Contact us.